-The Medical Laboratory Technician is an essential member of the health care team, performing laboratory tests used in the diagnosis, treatment and prognosis of disease, and the maintenance of health.
+The Medical Laboratory Technology Program is an essential member of the health care team, performing laboratory tests used in the diagnosis, treatment and prognosis of disease, and the maintenance of health.

 Professionals in this field are described as being investigative, problem solvers, science-minded, and dedicated.
 They are the health care team's microbiologists, blood bankers, and chemists.